helto4real/comfui-helto-ltx/README.md

 not pixel-perfect copies of the source image after decode, but they should hold the beginning or ending image more strongly than guide-only conditioning.

+For `lock_end_frame`, remember that LTXV latents are temporal blocks.
+The final latent slot represents the end block of the video, not only the final pixel frame.
+If the last few frames look distorted, over-constrained, or transition oddly into the end image, disable `lock_end_frame` and use a normal manual guide at `-1` instead.
+This keeps the final image as a native LTXV guide reference and usually gives a more natural ending.

 `img_compression` is not applied to locked latent insertion because compression would make the locked frame less faithful.
 It still applies to normal appended guide references.